swellaby/vsts-traffic-monitor/README.md

 ## Use Cases
 - Analyze the IP addresses that have accessed your VSTS account(s)
-- Make sure your users are accessing your VSTS account(s) from specific machines/networks
+- Make sure your users are accessing your VSTS account(s) only from known machines/networks
-- Make sure no strangers are accessing your VSTS account(s) :)

 ## How to Use
 The capabilities are currently exposed as: